Unity-Technologies/com.unity.multiplayer.docs/docs/learn/distributed-authority-quick-start.md

 }
 ```

-Create a new Prefab called **PlayerCube**.
-Open it for editing.
-Attach the **PlayerCubeController** to the prefab.
-When prompted to add a **NetworkObject**, click Yes.
-In addition, attach a **NetworkTransform** component as well.
+2. Create a new prefab called *PlayerCube* and open it for editing.
+    - Attach the *PlayerCubeController* to the prefab.
+When prompted to add a NetworkObject, select **Yes**.
+    - Attach a Network Transform component as well.
 Make sure all the **Ownership** flags are unchecked.

 ![setup network transform](/static/img/learn/distributed-authority-quick-start/network-transform.png)

-Attach a child object in the prefab.
-Select the root of the prefab, right click and select **3D Object > Cube**.
+3. Attach a child object in the prefab.
+Select the root of the prefab, right-click, and select **3D Object > Cube**.

 ![add the cube](/static/img/learn/distributed-authority-quick-start/create-cube.png)

-Save all changes to the prefab.
+4. Save all changes to the prefab.

-Open the Network Manager, navigate to **Prefab Settings** and set the **Default Player Prefab** to be **PlayerCube**.
+5. Open the Network Manager, navigate to **Prefab Settings**, and set the **Default Player Prefab** to be **PlayerCube**.

 ![set the prefab](/static/img/learn/distributed-authority-quick-start/player-cube.png)

-Save all changes to the scene.
+6. Save all changes to the scene.

-### Conclusion
+## Next steps

 Hit play, fill out the **Profile Name** and **Session Name**, then click **Create or Join Session**.
-The profile name is the name of the player so this should be different on every client.
-The session name is the identifier of the session you are joining so this should be the same on every client.
-If everything has been set up correctly you will see the game create a session, connect to it and spawn a PlayerCube.
+The profile name is the name of the player, so ensure this is different on every client.
+The session name is the identifier of the session you are joining, so this should be the same on every client.
+If everything has been set up correctly you will see the game create a session, connect to it, and spawn a PlayerCube.

 If you create a build and connect a new profile to the same session you will see a second PlayerCube spawn and sync up with the first.

 ![success](/static/img/learn/distributed-authority-quick-start/gameplay.png)